How Quantum Are Non-Negative Wavefunctions?: One-Dimensional Chain

 We now consider a one-dimensional chain.
 We consider a line of qudits, all with the same Hilbert space dimension $d$.
 We consider a non-negative pure state on this line such that $\rho_{AB}$ factors as $\rho_A \otimes \rho_B$ for any two disjoint regions $A,B$ which have at least one qudit in between them.
 We refer to this as a system with ``zero correlation length".
 We number the qudits by integers, $1,...,L$, where we consider a line of $L$ sites.

-First, we claim that given any pair, $i,j$ with $i<j$, if we measure qudits $i+1,i+2,...,i+j-1$ in the computational basis, then the expected entanglement entropy between $1,...,i$ and $j,...,L$ after measurement is exponentially small in $j-i$.
-To see this, first consider any triple $i,i+1,i+2$.
+First, we claim that given any pair, $i,j$ with $i<j$, if we measure qudits $i+1,i+2,...,i+j-1$ in the computational basis, then the expected entanglement entropy between $1,...,i$ and $j,...,L$ after measurement is superpolynomially small in $j-i$.

+Let us first show a polynomial decay in $j-i$.
+First consider any triple $i,i+1,i+2$.
 There is some given entanglement across the cuts $i,i+1$ and across the cuts $i+1,i+2$.
 This entanglement entropy is at most $\log(d)$ across each cut.
 We wish to estimate the expected entanglement across the cut $i,i+2$ after measuring the spin $i+1$.
 To apply the results above, one might first imagine that we would treat $1,...,i$ as system $A$ and spins $i+2,...,L$ as system $C$, while letting $B$ be spin $i$.
 However, the results above required that $A$ and $C$ both have bounded Hilbert space dimension, and in this case the dimension of $A,C$ would depend on $L$.
 To get around this difficulty, note that if we measure spin $1,...,i-1$ and spins $i+3,...,L$ then regardless of the measurement outcome, the entanglement across the cuts $i,i+1$ and $i+2,i+3$ is unchanged.
 Further, the expected entanglement across $i,i+2$ after measuring $i+1$ (i.e., expected over different measurement outcomes on $i+1$) is independent of the measurement outcome on $1,...,i-1$ and $i+3,...,L$.
 Indeed, we could simply project onto any state in the computational basis with nonzero amplitude on spins $1,...,i-1$ and $i+3,...,L$ giving a wavefunction on the three remaining spins $i,i+1,i+2$.